 We prefer to run smaller classes (6-12 students, on average), and maintain a minimum teacher:student ratio of 6:1 to make sure that nobody is left behind in group lessons.
 For students who require additional assistance, we're happy to offer private or semi-private instruction, increase the ratio of instructors to students, or make it possible for care aids and other assistive personnel to participate in classes alongside their clients at no additional cost.

 All of our workouts are scalable, and we're always happy to offer exercise modifications to address past injuries, chronic illness or disability, or mobility limitations.
 No prior training or existing fitness level is required to participate in any of our ongoing classes, and any requirements for workshops or special events will be listed on event info pages.

 Our washrooms and change rooms are all single-user, gender-neutral spaces.
 We welcome students of all genders, and aim to keep our classes free of the machismo that often arises in martial arts spaces.
 We recognize that some students benefit from training in a single-gender environment, and will periodically offer classes that are open exclusively to women and femmes.
 Attendance is open to all who self-identify as women, or are comfortable being grouped with women for the duration of the event.
 Any gender-restricted event will be clearly advertised as such in all promotional material.

 Our group teaching and private coaching is designed to work with a range of body types.
 We will always meet you wherever you are in your training and fitness journey, and focus on functional body mechanics and mobility over adherence to form.
 Our instructors have experience coaching students with care and respect as they went through many physical transformations, from substantial weight change, to pregnancy and gender transition.

-We recognize that not everyone who wants to train with us is able to pay our package or course rates.
+We recognize that not everyone who wants to train with us is able to pay our standard rates.
 For students experiencing financial hardship, we offer the following support: